yshahzad/ClassAverage/README.md

-This is a personal project that aims to predict class averages at McGill University based on various data.
-More to come soon :)
+This is a personal project that offers McGill students an interactive dashboard to help them build an informed degree plan and semester schedule.